snacktavish/OpenTree_SSB2020/TreeComparison.md

 Once you have accepted names for each of the taxa, click "save nameset".

 Download it to your laptop.
-Extract the file.
+Extract the files.
-Take a look at the human readable version (main.csv) and transfer the main.json file to the tutorial folder on the cluster.
+Take a look at the human readable version (output/main.csv). main.json conatins the the same data in a more computer readable format.
+Transfer the main.json file to the tutorial folder on the cluster.

 ### Using API's
 You can use the OpenTree API's to get the tree for a subset of taxa directly from the command line